 With the show well into production and millions around the world checking us out, I started to see Biff’s shady ways.
 He was making noise about withholding our back end bonus due to some technicality.
 So before being taken completely advantage of, I became a producer for the first time.
-And started making a GC clone – that's Global Competition – called Friend or Foe, shot in the off hours, and with many friends as the case.
-So I produced for very little up front money and in one of Urban Eights model units.
+And I started making a Global Competition, or GC as the industry folks said, called Friend or Foe, shot in the off hours, and with many friends as the cast.
+I produced it for very little up front money including using one of the Urban Eights model units as our primary contestant interview location.
 The shit hit the fan soon after our first season aired.
 My life turned upside down again.
 But this time I was prepared.
 And I was pissed off.

 Ben's Note - After being a homeowner, a landlord, and a single-family detached home tenant, I'm now a resident in a luxury apartment complex, just minutes away from the subway, and several miles south of Oakland.
 Since moving in several months ago, I've been surrounded by a host of stories.
 The Complex is the first result from several inspirations and installments will appear every Wednesday through August.